 Transfer insalata di riso to an airtight container to keep it fresh and prevent the absorption of any odors from other items in the refrigerator.
 The salad will store nicely for up to 3 days in the fridge.

-Super Tip: Before eating a stored Italian rice salad, check for any signs of spoilage, such as sliminess, off-odors, or mold.
+Tip: Before eating a stored Italian rice salad, check for any signs of spoilage, such as sliminess, off-odors, or mold.
 If you notice any of these signs, discard the rice salad immediately.

 More Italian Salads

-Did you like this insalata di riso recipe?
+Did you like my insalata di riso recipe?
 Then please take a minute and rate it below in the comments.
 And don’t forget to share this post and follow this blog on Instagram, Facebook, Pinterest, and YouTube.

 Insalata di Riso (Italian Rice Salad)